Subletting in Dubai: Complete Legal & Practical Guide for Tenants and Landlords

 Step 1: Review Your Tenancy Contract

-Check your tenancy contract Dubai for any clauses related to subletting or third-party occupation.
+- Check your Dubai tenancy contract for any clauses related to subletting or third-party occupation.

-Many contracts explicitly require landlord consent before subleasing.
+- Many contracts explicitly require landlord consent before subleasing.

 Step 2: Obtain Written Landlord Consent

-Without this, your sublease becomes invalid under legal subletting in Dubai regulations.
+- Without this, your sublease becomes invalid under legal subletting in Dubai regulations.

 Step 3: Draft a Sublease Agreement

-Clearly define rent amount, duration, and tenant obligations.
+- Clearly define rent amount, duration, and tenant obligations.

 Step 4: Register the Sublease with Ejari

-Visit the Ejari portal or use the Dubai REST App.
+- Visit the Ejari portal or use the Dubai REST app.

 Step 5: Notify Building Management

-Checklist: Required Documents for Subletting
+Required Documents for Subletting in Dubai

 Document | Description |